Hakanoa Recovery Goup

 - the existing Hakanoa Reserve

-To understand what the community truly wanted we set up a postbox in the reserve and delivered 392 postcards to homes on nearby streets.
+To understand what the community truly wanted HRG set up a postbox in the reserve and delivered 392 postcards to homes on nearby streets.

 The response was encouraging, with 105 postcards returned, a solid 27% return rate.